- Diamond Honoree Program

 Research grants may be used to fund such items as part-time salaries, supplies, postage, printing costs, etc. Funds may not be used to pay travel expenses, conference registrations, indirect costs or to purchase equipment.

-Proposals should be limited to 5 pages and may be submitted via email to Dr. Karen Myers:
+Proposals should be limited to 5 pages and may be submitted via email to Dr. Sean Robinson:

 [Online Grant Application Coming Soon]

-Contact Dr. Karen Myers (314/977-1976 (office)) or firstname.lastname@example.org if you have questions regarding the application or submission process.
+Contact Dr. Sean Robinson (firstname.lastname@example.org) if you have questions regarding the application or submission process.

 Research proposals will be evaluated based on the importance and usefulness of the topic to student affairs professionals and the strength of the research methodology.
 The relevant experience and research record of the applicant will also be considered.

-As a condition of receiving grant funds, the Foundation requires that all materials or products related to the project must acknowledge that the project was funded by the ACPA Educational Leadership Foundation.
-Also, at the conclusion of the project, the author must submit a one-page abstract of the study and a 3x5 professional photograph of the grantee.
+As a condition of receiving grant funds, the Foundation requires that all materials or products related to the project must acknowledge that the project was funded by the ACPA Foundation.
+By August 1, the last day of the grant cycle, the author must submit a one-page abstract of the study and a 3x5 professional photograph of the grantee.